 Featuring Live Music

-We hope visitors will tap their toes to live music with a bluegrass or country flare, seek out homemade kettle corn and other unique fare like fried pickles.
-A wide variety of arts and craft booths abound where you can find gifts such as original candles and home crafted furniture or homemade toys for the kids!
+We hope visitors will tap their toes to live music with a bluegrass or country flare, seek out homemade kettle corn and other unique fares like fried pickles.
+A wide variety of arts and craft booths abound where you can find gifts such as original candles and home-crafted furniture or homemade toys for the kids!

 Also at Ciderfest . . .

 Visit our Country Store

 If you can’t make Ciderfest, our renowned Country Store is open year-round!
 Stop by for great gifts and gift baskets.
 You’ll find old-fashioned charm, hospitality and fresh cider and cider donuts available every day.

 Crafters are invited to bring their wares to our 44th Annual Ciderfest being held on September 24th & 25th and October 1st& 2nd .
 Last year the event drew more than 20,000 people during each two-day weekend.

 Space is limited.
 Preference is given to handmade arts & crafts.
 Commercial booths may be slotted if space is available at the last minute and at LCM discretion.